-Compensation Committee Processes and Role in Determining Executive Compensation compensation plans and programs to our Board of Directors and awards under those plans, and administering our incentive and equity-based compensation plans.
+Compensation Committee Processes and Role in Determining Executive Compensation

+The compensation committee of our Board of Directors is tasked with, among other things, setting compensation for our executive officers, including the Named Executive Officers identified above, evaluating and recommending compensation plans and programs to our Board of Directors and awards under those plans, and administering our incentive and equity-based compensation plans.
 Various members of management and other employees as well as outside advisors or consultants are invited from time to time by the compensation committee to make presentations, to provide financial or other background information or advice or to otherwise participate in meetings.
 Members of our executive management team advise and inform the compensation committee regarding potential company-wide and individual performance objectives with respect to incentive compensation plans, and provide evaluations of the achievements of employees under their respective supervision.